reiryuki/Hi-Res-Audio-Enabler-Magisk-Module/README.md

 - Delete /data/adb/modules/HiResAudio folder via recovery if you facing bootloop and send copied and zipped /data/system/dropbox/ files.

 ## Bug Report
 - Sending logcats and ...policy....xml and ...policy....conf files from /system/etc/ and /vendor/etc/ is a must.
 Otherwise, will be closed immediately.
+Don't send screenshots.

 ## Thanks for Donations
 - https://t.me/audioryukimods/2619